Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 It will take approximatively 4 days to run for 2000 model years.
 Output is written in the `history`output directories (one file every 3 to 4 minutes).
 Useful information can be found during the run in output files `om3.out.4_8.0`and `pccm.out.0720000`.

-In case the simulation crashes, see section below.
+Should the simulation crash, see [section below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#debugging).

 # Creating boundary and initial conditions